dylancronk/WhyNotTry/README.md

 # WhyNotTry

-A simple application demonstrating use of SwiftUI from the Swift programming language documentation website.
+A simple iOS application demonstrating use of SwiftUI from the Swift programming language documentation website.